 - Omega Advisers, Inc. and its founder, in the favorable settlement of an SEC case alleging that Omega Advisors and its founder engaged in insider trading and late filings of statements of beneficial ownership.
 The settlement included no admission of wrongdoing an imposed no industry bar or suspension.

 - SAC Capital:

 - and its founder in connection with the resolution of the DOJ’s insider trading investigation and related litigation against the hedge fund and its founder.
-The government alleged that at least 10 SAC employees engaged in insider trading, and pursued extensive litigation against SAC and many of those individuals.
-We continue to represent SAC and its founder in ongoing private civil claims related to the government’s now-resolved criminal case; and
+The government alleged that at least 10 SAC employees engaged in insider trading, and pursued extensive litigation against SAC and many of those individuals; and

 - in a global resolution of criminal and civil forfeiture charges.

 - UBS AG in the global settlement with the DOJ’s Antitrust Division, the SEC, the IRS and 25 state attorneys general of allegations that UBS employees engaged in bid-rigging in the municipal bond market.